Ryan Schoenmakers: AFL career

 Schoenmakers returned to the senior side in round 7 of 2014, with coach Alastair Clarkson choosing to play him in the forward line.
 Schoenmakers kicked four goals in the first half, before returning to the back line after Brian Lake was subbed out.
-Since this point, Schoenmakers has been used as a swingman between forward and defence.
+After that, Schoenmakers was used as a swingman between forward and defence.

 In the 2015 AFL season he played both in the forward line and in defence, kicking 15 goals in 16 games.
-In the finals series of 2015 he was not selected in the first final against West coast, but was selected for the next two finals.
-He was selected for the 2015 Grand Final, playing in the Hawks 46 point victory over the West Coast Eagles.
+In the finals series of 2015 he was not selected in the first final against West Coast, but was selected for the next two finals.
+He was selected for the 2015 Grand Final, playing in the Hawks' 46-point victory over the West Coast Eagles.

 Schoenmakers missed most of the 2016 season with a groin injury that didn't respond well to treatment.
 On 28 August 2017, Schoenmakers signed a one-year contract extension to stay at Hawthorn until the end of 2018.

 A reoccurring Achilles issue plagued Schoenmakers over the later part of his career.
 On 18 October 2019, Schoenmakers announced his retirement from the AFL.